Oops! She did it again... and we are definitely not complaining.

 Like Elvis Presley before her, Britney Spears has parlayed a Las Vegas show into a revitalized public image and career.
-It's no surprise that she opens her show with the 2013 high-energy dance single "Work B*tch."
-Britney is working it.
+And it's no surprise that Brit opens her show with the 2013 high-energy dance single "Work B*tch" considering that she is undoubtedly working it.

 With 14 dancers shaking their collective asses off, 24 songs (performed in part or full), plus high-end digital effects and a plethora of props (Giant tree!
-Levitating cage ball!), Britney has resurrected the over-the-top pop star fans remember.
+Wings!
+Levitating cage ball!
+Confetti!), Britney has resurrected the over-the-top pop star fans love and remember.

 Ah yes, the fans.
 Don't expect a quietly respectful audience at this show.
-Hardcore fans will be singing and screaming along as Britney performs many of her hits, including "Oops!… I Did It Again," "…Baby One More Time," "Toxic," "Slave 4U" and "Circus."
+Hardcore fans will be singing and screaming along as Britney performs many of her hits, including "Oops!… I Did It Again," "…Baby One More Time," "Toxic," "Slave 4U" and "Circus" among many other favorites.

-The Axis Theater is a massive, 4,600-seat showroom that was remodeled for "Britney: Pieces of Me."
-Extended catwalk-style stages were added to let Britney and her dancers get closer to the audience.
-VIP tables and booths have been placed around these for the über fans wanting the ultimate up-close experience.
+The Axis Theater is a massive, 4,600-seat showroom that was remodeled for "Britney: Pieces of Me" complete now with an extended catwalk-style stage that allows Britney and her dancers to get closer to the audience.
+VIP tables and booths have been placed around these for the über fans wanting the ultimate up-close experience and not to forget the general admission pit that is surrounded by the stage....
+Britney can literally be at your fingertips.

 Seats up close will offer amazing views of Britney's costumes, some which reference iconic looks from her performance history.
 Yes, a jewel encrusted bodysuit reminiscent of the "Toxic" video makes an appearance.